abyssDS/sfmlWiki/Source:-Rectangular-Boundary-Collision.md

 The collision level represents after which stage to leave the function, regardless of if a result is certain.

 If a negative value is provided for Collision Level (its default value), the maximum level (2) is used.

-# Namespace
-The function(s) in this code are contained within the "collision" namespace.

-To call the function, you can use something like:
-`const bool spritesAreColliding = collision::areColliding(sprite1, sprite2);`

 # License
 This code is from https://github.com/Hapaxia/SfmlSnippets/tree/master/RectangularBoundaryCollision and [provided under the zlib license](https://github.com/Hapaxia/SfmlSnippets/blob/master/RectangularBoundaryCollision/LICENSE.txt).